Open Data Hub logo

 Procedure

-1. To access the data processing examples, clone the data processing Git repository:
+1. To access the data processing examples, use one of the following methods to clone the data processing Git repository:

 2. Go to the notebooks directory to learn how to use Docling for the following tasks:

-• Convert unstructured documents (PDF files) to structured format (Markdown) - with and without vision‑language model (VLM)
+• Convert - Change unstructured documents (PDF files) to structured format (Markdown), with and without vision-language model (VLM)

 • Chunk - Split documents into smaller, semantically meaningful pieces

-• Information extraction - Use template formats to extract specific data fields from documents like invoices.
+• Extract information - Use template formats to extract specific data fields from documents like invoices.

-• Subset selection - Use this script or notebook to reduce the size of your dataset.
+• Select subsets - Reduce the size of your dataset.
 The algorithm analyzes an input dataset and reduces it in size, while ensuring data diversity and coverage.

 Tutorials - An example notebook that provides a complete, end-to-end workflow for preparing a dataset of documents for a RAG (Retrieval-Augmented Generation) system.